10 Best Kubernetes Monitoring Tools in 2024

 NetApp offers seamless navigation and observability into Clusters, persistent storage allowing you to correlate storage utilization to workloads, and full-stack visualization, helping you understand individual metrics in context.

-Data visualization is ensured by simple yet dynamic dashboards, which allow you to overview critical Kubernetes KPI.
+Data visualization is ensured by simple yet dynamic dashboards, which allow you to overview critical Kubernetes KPIs.
 From here, you can view restart counts, calling metrics, pods, and containers that encounter outages, instability, or resource-related issues.

-Main benefits of NetApp Cloud Insights:
+Main benefits of NetApp:

 • Full-stack observability

-• Well designed dashboards
+• Well-designed dashboards

 7. Sensu Go